 We also recommend that those who are pursuing bariatric surgery are interested in making permanent changes to live a healthier lifestyle.
 This surgery is just the first step to take to changing the course of your life and taking you through your weight loss journey.

 The Recovery Process

 After bariatric surgery, you’ll typically stay in the hospital for three days.
 You won’t be allowed to eat for most of your hospital stay to allow your stomach to fully heal.
 After you get home, you’ll follow a strict diet for about three months.
-The diet starts as liquid, then soft or ground food, finally moving on to solid food.
+The diet starts as a liquid diet, then soft or ground food is introduced and finally moving on to solid food.
 You may have further restrictions on the types of food and drink you’re allowed.

 If you’ve been wondering if weight loss surgery is right for you, contact the Weight Loss and Wellness Center today to come up with a weight loss plan that works for you.
 Request a consultation here or call us at (973) 888-1085

 Dr. Majid is an expert weight loss surgeon with many credentials in the weight loss medical field.
 She has been in various publications as a certified expert.
 The rest of the staff at Weight Loss and Wellness are also certified and trained to help our clients get the best results possible.